surzo18/surzo18/README.md

 ### Hi I'm Adrián 👋

 > Welcome to my profile!
-I'm full stack developer focused mainly on web-technologies and python stuff. 💻
+I'm full stack developer focused mainly on web-technologies and python stuff. 💻🐍

-### Technologies I
+### Technologies I'm using the most
 <!--
 **surzo18/surzo18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.